sardisnetwork/docs/Announcement.md

 Dear users:

 Both the applications and assets in the Sardisecology are increasingly abundant.
-Sardiscommunities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on Sardis".
+Sardis communities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on Sardis".
 During the event, users can get higher income by providing LP composed of HaykerDao liquidity or pledged assets, with APY up to 620%.
 Time of the event: 7:00, September 2- 16:00, September 9, click on the link to join the mining during the " Amazing Mining Thursday on Sardis":
 How to participate:Click on the entrance to participate in mining.

 1. Liquidity / Mining by pledging LP